Why Get an Agency Job Before Going Freelance?

 Katie Taylor-Thompson @katielingoyork I think it really helped with pitching and generally running a business.

 RuthSedarWrites @ruthsedarwrites I worked in an agency for a little over 3 years.
 Gave me a solid foundation of writing in multiple tones, juggling priorities, and learning from more established writers.
-Also taught me the politics of the tea round.

 John McDavitt @JMcDavitt I worked in two studio environments servicing large clients before going solo.
 The experience taught me all manner of professional process, billing, and interactions.
 Priceless.
 Two different crafts: business & art.